Luo Qianqian: Sexual harassment by Chen Xiaowu

-After what had happened, Luo's Ph.D. years become very difficult, yet she never tells the incident to anyone else since Chen told her so.
+After what had happened, Luo's Ph.D. years become very difficult, yet, she refrained for disclosing the occurrence.
 She was depressed and chose to study abroad as soon as possible due to her fear of facing Chen again.

 Report of the sexual harassment

-Living in the US, Luo herself was inspired by the Me Too movement that happened in Hollywood in October.
-Then she saw an answer in Zhihu, a Chinese question-and-answer site, which mentioned Chen's improper behaviour as a professor who assaulted his students sexually.
-Luo realized that she was not the only one who has suffered in silence from Chen's sexual harassment.
-Luo felt the need to act when she knew that Chen Xiaowu has made a student pregnant.
-She then started another answer detailing how she was also harassed by Chen Xiaowu when she was a student in Beihang University.
+Living in the US, Luo was inspired by the Me Too movement.
+She came across a Zhihu (a Chinese question-and-answer site) discussion board post which mentioned Chen's improper behaviour as a professor who sexually assaulted his students.
+Luo realized that she was not the only one who has suffered such harassment.
+Luo felt the need to act after she heard that Chen impregnated a student.
+She added a discussion post detailing the harassment she suffered by Chen in Beihang University.

-In October 2017, Luo finally reported Chen Xiaowu.
+In October 2017, Luo reported Chen.
 She made a public post about her story twelve years ago.
-She has received great attention on Chinese social media immediately, and five other students stand out to support Luo and accuse Chen of sexual harassment.
-Luo also contacted other students who have been sexually assaulted by Chen and collects evidence such as audio recordings before sending it to the university.
+Immediately thereafter, she received significant attention on Chinese social media, and five other students supported Luo and also accused Chen of sexual harassment.
+Luo also contacted other students who had been sexually assaulted by Chen and collected audio evidence before sending the allegations to the university.

-Based on Beijing Youth Dailys report, Chen declared that his behaviour is not illegal, and this event might harm his reputation.
+Based on Beijing Youth Dailys report, Chen declared that his behaviour was not illegal, and this event might harm his reputation.
 He asked people to wait for more information and the outcome of the university's investigation.
-Beihang University also informed the public on their official Weibo website that they were going to investigate Chen.
+Beihang University also informed the public on their official Weibo website that they were investigating Chen.
 After the investigation, Beihang University decided to dismiss Chen as a professor and the vice president of the university's graduate program.
-Chen's academic title as "Yangtze River Scholar" has also been removed by the Ministry of Education.
+Chen's academic title as "Yangtze River Scholar" was also removed by the Ministry of Education.

 Influence

-Seven out of ten university students have experienced sexual harassment based on a research in March by the Guangzhou Gender and Sexuality Education Centre.
+In March, the Guangzhou Gender and Sexuality Education Centre found that seven out of ten university students have experienced sexual harassment.
 75 percent of the victims are women.
 Nevertheless, a large number of the cases remain unreported.
 A student from Beihang University also states that there is no effective system to protect victims and handle their cases in Chinese schools.
-For the victims of sexual harassment in Chinese universities, the only way left to get the perpetrator punished is to ask for media attention on the internet.
+For the victims of sexual harassment in Chinese universities, the only way left to get the perpetrator punished is to bring attention to it on social media.